Brendan McFarlane

-Brendan McFarlane (1951 – 21 February 2025) was an Irish republican activist.
+Brendan McFarlane (1951 – 21 February 2025) was an Irish republican.
 Born into a Roman Catholic family, he was brought up in the Ardoyne area of north Belfast, Northern Ireland.
 At 16, he left Belfast to train as a priest in a north Wales seminary.
 He joined the Provisional IRA in 1969.
-In 1976, he was sentenced to life imprisonment for his leading role in the Bayardo Bar attack which left 4 civilians dead, injuring other 50 others.
+In 1976, he was sentenced to life imprisonment for his leading role in the Bayardo Bar attack which left 1 UVF volunteer and 4 civilians dead, injuring 50 others.

 Early years

 McFarlane was brought up in a strongly religious Catholic family in the Irish Republican Ardoyne area of North Belfast.
 He served as an altar boy at the local church, and at the age of 17 joined a missionary school in Wales, where he began training to become a priest.
 McFarlane joined the Provisional IRA when he was 18 years old, following the outbreak of The Troubles, after he had witnessed the violent disturbances first-hand in 1969.